Narayana108/herbstluftwm/README.md

   - adobe-source-han-sans-otc-fonts ?
   - adobe-source-han-serif-otc-fonts ?
   - aur/ttf-tw ?
+  - search for installed fonts with: `fc-list | rg -i devanagari`
 * gotop
 * htop
 * zathura - (Zathura is a highly customizable and functional document viewer)